dvsa/vol-app/docs/app/testing.md

 | Functional (E2E) | WebDriver/Cucumber suites from `dvsa/vol-functional-tests`       | Post-deploy per environment (`cd.yaml`) |

-This page documents the integration layer, the two baseline mechanisms that guard the Doctrine entity metadata, and the two tests that guard output escaping in the table render pipeline.
+This page documents the integration layer, the two baseline mechanisms that guard the Doctrine entity metadata, and the three tests that guard output escaping in the table render pipeline.

 ## Integration test suite